Free & Open · MariaDB 10.11 · Version 6

 Live config tables

-Truly new items are inserted into security, config_channel, security_channel_map, etc. Existing records are updated non-destructively.
+Truly new items are (after approval, if required) inserted into security, config_channel, security_channel_map, etc. Existing records are updated non-destructively.

 Promoted

 Why this matters: Operators never have to pre-register new instruments.
-The first time a new security appears in a CSV, portfolio-core adds it automatically.
+The first time a new security appears in an order, portfolio-core adds it automatically (further configurations may be required later on, though).

 ③ Order lifecycle

-Each order line from staging becomes a container_order row, passing through a clear status progression before reaching OACT.
+Each order line from staging becomes a container_order row, passing through a clear status progression before being passed to OACT or other recipient.

 DRAFT